ncihtan/htan_missing_manual/addtnl_info/tool_protocol.md

 !!!
 Note

 The HTAN Synapse Wiki page is restricted to HTAN members.
-Please contact

-email: htandcc@ds.dfci.harvard.edu

-if you a member of HTAN and need access to the wiki.
+Please contact htandcc@ds.dfci.harvard.edu if you a member of HTAN and need access to the wiki.
 !!!